Magdalene laundries in Ireland: State apology and compensation

 The Taoiseach also outlined part of the compensation package to be offered to victims of the Magdalene Laundries.
+He stated:

-He stated: "That's why the Government has today asked the President of the Law Reform Commission Judge John Quirke to undertake a three month review and to make recommendations as to the criteria that should be applied in assessing the help that the government can provide in the areas of payments and other supports, including medical card, psychological and counselling services and other welfare needs."
+That's why the Government has today asked the President of the Law Reform Commission Judge John Quirke to undertake a three-month review and to make recommendations as to the criteria that should be applied in assessing the help that the government can provide in the areas of payments and other supports, including medical card, psychological and counselling services and other welfare needs.

+A compensation scheme for survivors was set up by the Irish Government, which by 2022 and after an extension of the scheme, had paid out €32.8 million to 814 survivors.
+The religious orders which operated the laundries have rejected appeals, including from victims and Ireland's Justice Minister, to contribute financially to this programme.